Row-level security (RLS) in Power BI Report Server

 You can't define roles within Power BI Desktop for Analysis Services live connections.
 You need to do that within the Analysis Services model.

-Select the table that you want to apply a DAX rule.
+Under Tables, select the table to which you want to apply a DAX rule.

 You can use username() within this expression.
 Be aware that username() has the format of DOMAIN\username within Power BI Desktop.
 Within the Power BI service and Power BI Report Server, it's in the format of the user's User Principal Name (UPN).
 Alternatively, you can use userprincipalname(), which always returns the user in the format of their user principal name, email@example.com.

-After you have created the DAX expression, you can select the check above the expression box to validate the expression.
+After you've created the DAX expression, select the checkmark above the expression box to validate the expression.

 You can't assign users to a role within Power BI Desktop.
 You assign them in the Power BI service.
 You can enable dynamic security within Power BI Desktop by making use of the username() or userprincipalname() DAX functions and having the proper relationships configured.

 By default, row-level security filtering uses single-directional filters, regardless of whether the relationships are set to single direction or bidirectional.
 You can manually enable bidirectional cross-filter with row-level security.